PaulLam0907/html-debugger/README.md

 Pull requests are welcome.

-Kindly open an issue for discussion of feature requests, bug reports, or any changes related to the project.
+Kindly open an issue for discussion of feature requests, bug reports, any changes / suggestions, etc. related to the project.

 ## License